wxgao33/xMarkerFinder/README.md

 - Output files:
 marker_importance.txt: permutation feature importance of candidate markers via ten permutations.
 marker_importance.pdf: the visualization of feature importance file.
-#### 11. Microbial taxon correlation.
+#### 11. Microbial co-occurrence network.
 Inter-microbiota correlation is calculated using FastSpar with 50 iterations and the output files contain the correlation and p value between each microbiota pair.
 ##### 11a.
 Convert.
-As the input file for Step 20 needs to be microbial count profile in .tsv format where each row describes a microbial taxon and each column represents a sample (could be converted profiles of all features, differential signatures, or candidate markers according to users’ need, and null values needed to be set as 0) and header needs to start with “#OTU ID”, an additional file conversion script is provided.
+As the input file for Step 11b needs to be microbial count profile in .tsv format where each row describes a microbial signature and each column represents a sample (could be converted profiles of all features, differential signatures, or candidate markers according to users’ need, and null values needed to be set as 0) and header needs to start with “#OTU ID”, an additional file conversion script is provided.
 ```
 $ python 11a_Convert.py -W /workplace/ -p abundance.txt -s selected_feature.txt -o TEST
 ```